 - It’s bulletproof construction

-However, as the popularity of these kick drum mics increased, AKG had to make some improvements so it remained competitive.
-It was upgraded to the D112 MKII with the main upgrade being on the stand mount.
+However, as the popularity of these specialist kick drum mics increased, AKG had to make some improvements so it remained competitive.
+It was upgraded to the D112 MKII with improvements made to all aspects of the mic’s performance.

 The original stand mount was the greatest drawback on the D112.
 Compared to the other microphones it wasn’t as wide which made it pretty difficult to mount accurately.
 AKG realized this and made sure it was wide and flexible enough for easier positioning.
 After all, accurate placement is paramount to get the sound you want.